advancedresearch/the_century_of_satire/how-path-semantics-relates-to-early-christianity.md

 You can not sit and meditate in a room and learn practice of medicine.
 It takes experience.
 However, once you get that experience, you might come up with some new potion by meditation.

-You wnat to become The Father.
+You want to become The Father.
 The highest and most respected in your clan, right?

 Where does the path go to The Father?
 It goes through your teacher.